madkin/Messanger-All-Conversation-Delete-Partial-Automation-/README.md

    - **Mac**: Press `Cmd + Option + J` (Chrome) or `Cmd + Option + K` (Firefox).
 3. **Copy and paste the script** into the console.
 4. **Press Enter** to execute the script.
+5. **Click on each Delete yourself** to complete the task for each chat .
+6.
 ## How to Stop the Script

 - **Press the "ESC" key** at any time to stop the script.